aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 i.
 A player on that team is the first player to gain possession of the Quadball at the beginning of a period.

 ii.
-A player on that team gains possession of the Quadball during the opposing team’s drive, thus ending the opposing team’s drive.
+A player on that team gains possession of the Quadball during the opposing team's drive, thus ending the opposing team's drive.

 iii.
 A player on that team makes the Quadball live after a good goal.

 B. A drive ends for a team when one of the following occurs.

 i.
-The opposing team gains possession of the Quadball, initiating their own drive. ii.
+The opposing team gains possession of the Quadball, initiating their own drive.

+ii.
 A period ends.

 iii.
 A goal is scored for either team.

 7.3.2.
 Offense and Defense

-A. During a team’s drive, they are the “offensive team.”
+A. During a team's drive, they are the “offensive team.”

 i.
 The opposing team is the “defensive team.”